Effective Stabilized Self-Training on Few-Labeled Graph Data: Our Method and Analysis

-Second, Figure \ref{fig:PseduoImbalance} shows the distribution of the pseudo labels of the nodes in $\unlabelset$ at the 20-th epoch on Cora dataset with 7 classes.
-Obviously the distribution of pseudo labels is highly imbalanced, \ie $92.4\%$ of the nodes are with class 1 and $6.6\%$ are with class 4.
-The imbalanced classes (\ie class 1 in Figure \ref{fig:PseduoImbalance}) will heavily affect the direction of gradient descent during the training process.
-If too many low-confidence nodes are wrongly assigned to a single class at early epochs, Pseudo Labeling and Self-Training will suffer from such imbalanced distribution and result to inferior performance.
+Further, Figure \ref{fig:PseduoImbalance} shows the distribution of the predicted labels of the nodes in $\unlabelset$ at the 20-th epoch on Cora in a single run.
+Obviously, the distribution of the labels is highly imbalanced, \ie $92.4\%$ of the nodes are with class 1 and $6.6\%$ are with class 4.
+The imbalanced class labels (\ie class 1 in Figure \ref{fig:PseduoImbalance}) will heavily affect the direction of gradient descent during the training process, imposing the model to learn weights resulting to imbalanced predictions, which is often not the ground-truth case.
+If too many low-confidence nodes are wrongly assigned to a single class at early epochs, existing GNNs, such as GCN, which rely on propagation and transformation over graph topology, will suffer from unstable performance as reported in Figure \ref{fig:dist}.